Download a printable PDF of the Financial Aid FAQ.

 What is loan entrance counseling?

 The Entrance Counseling is a federal regulation that must be completed to receive a student loan.
-It is to help you understand your rights and responsibilities regarding your student loans.
-Students must complete Entrance Counseling once after accepting a student loan.
-Please complete yours online at www.studentloans.gov.
+It is intended to help you understand your rights and responsibilities.
+Students must complete Entrance Counseling after accepting a student loan.
+You may complete the entrance counseling online at www.studentloans.gov.

 What is a master promissory note (MPN)?

 The MPN is a legal document in which you promise to repay your student loans and any accrued interest and fees to the Department of Education.
 It also explains the terms and conditions of your loans.
 The MPN will remain valid for 10 years unless you file for bankruptcy or do not borrow a loan for 12 consecutive months.
-If this is the first time you have borrowed a Direct Loan you must complete the MPN by going to www.studentloans.gov.
+The MPN will need to be completed online at: www.studentloans.gov.